neondatabase/website/content/docs/guides/prisma-migrations.md

 You can find the source code for the application describe in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-prisma" description="Running Neon database migrations using Prisma" icon="github">Neon Prisma Migrations</a>
+<a href="https://github.com/neondatabase/guide-neon-prisma" description="Run Neon database migrations using Prisma" icon="github">Migrations with Neon and Prisma</a>
 </DetailIconCards>

 ## Conclusion